cinemascience/cinema_movie/README.md

 ```

-### Note on fps:
+### Note on fps
 Occasionally the movie will be generated without error and the images will appear correctly for some fps values, but the images will not appear correctly for other fps values.
 Example: for the example_data.cdb, fps=2 produces a movie with images that have obvious color errors.
 This phenomenon is not yet understood.

+### ToDo

+Need to set up the use case of a single view (defined by set of parameter values) going over all values of another parameter, e.g. over time.